PostHog/meta/requests-for-comments/2022-11-28-automating-user-interview-recruitment.md

 - Potential options:
   - Use Em's customer.io popup
   - Develop a site app for the popup with the invitation message.
 Control the popup with feature flags
-    - *This is the solution that I'm leaning towards*
+    - *This is the solution that I'm leaning towards - seems quick and could also test with external users*
   - Custom feature:
     - Build an add-on feature to cohorts
     - 1st class user interview product in PostHog